1005 N. Marion St.

 PCSO DUI Arrest by the Work Pack

-The Pinellas County Sheriff’s Office conducts County-Wide DUI Work Pack operations throughout the year.
-The officers that participate in the Wolf-Pack investigations are part of the DUI unit and Traffic Enforcement Unit of the patrol operations bureau of the Pinellas County Sheriff’s Office.
+The Pinellas County Sheriff’s Office conducts County-Wide DUI Work Pack operations annually.
+The officers who participate in the Wolf-Pack investigations are part of the DUI unit and Traffic Enforcement Unit of the patrol operations bureau of the Pinellas County Sheriff’s Office.

 DUI enforcement officers with the PCSO also work closely with officers in the Florida Highway Patrol and local police departments in Pinellas County, including: